MicrosoftDocs/Viva/Viva/connections/add-viva-connections-app.md

 7. Use the two horizontal lines next to the app to drag it to the top of the app list
 8. Click **Save** at the bottom of the page

-If your needs are different, [learn more about Teams app set up policies](/MicrosoftTeams/teams-app-setup-policies).
+If your needs are different, [learn more about Teams app setup policies](/MicrosoftTeams/teams-app-setup-policies).

 Optionally (but highly recommended) set app permissions policies to determine which users have access to the app.
 [Learn more about Teams permission policies](/microsoftteams/teams-app-permission-policies).